kaizen-R/R/Sample/Visualizations/Risks_Overview/Readme.md

 # Intro

+Everything done here...
+Could be done in Excel, I guess.
+This is just an exercise :)

 This example allows to read in a "Risk Register" in CSV (Excel exported CSV2 format, as I am European and the "," is a decimal separator).

 # What is this about?

-This script takes a "Risk Register" table and helps with a (rather simplified) demo visualization.
+This script takes a "Risk Register" table and helps with an interactive (rather simplified) demo visualization.

 ## What you will get: